kamalnyc17/Web-Design-Challenge/README.md

 # Web Design Challenge
 #### This is a visualization dashboard website using various weather data related visualizations we've created in a past assignment.

-## This website is consist of seven pages total:
+## This website consist of seven pages total:
 ### Homepage or Landing Page
 ### Four Visualization pages
 ### Comparisons Page